maryam370/Training-Report/README.md

 I would like to take this opportunity to express my deepest gratitude to all those who have supported, guided, and encouraged me throughout the course of my summer training.

-First and foremost, I am sincerely thankful to my industrial training supervisor, [Supervisor’s Full Name], at [Company Name], for their invaluable mentorship, continuous support, and constructive feedback.
-Their guidance played a crucial role in enhancing my technical skills and understanding of real-world applications in the industry.
-I am especially grateful for the time and effort they dedicated to ensuring that I gained meaningful and practical experience during my training.
+First, I would like to express my gratitude to Ali Hashim, which was my industrial training supervisor at Bank ABC, for his invaluable guidance, continuous monitoring, and helpful criticism and support.
+He had a high role in improving my technical and social skills and enhancing my proficiency and comprehension of practical industry applications.
+I am highly appreciative of the time and work they put into making sure I have useful experience throughout my training period.

 I would also like to extend my appreciation to the Industrial Training Coordinator, [Coordinator’s Name if known], for their consistent support and for facilitating the communication between the university and the training organization.
 Their efforts ensured a smooth and productive training experience.